telerik/kendo-ui-core/docs/controls/charts/how-to/html-in-axes-labels.md

 ---
-title: Use HTML for axes labels
+title: Use HTML for Axes Labels
-page_title: Use HTML for axes labels | Kendo UI Charts
+page_title: Use HTML for Axes Labels | Kendo UI Charts
 description: "Learn how to use HTML for axes labels."
 slug: howto_addhtmltoaxeslabels_charts
 ---

-# Use HTML for categoryAxis.labels
+# Use HTML for Axes Labels

-The example below demonstrates how to use HTML for categoryAxis labels via the [visual](/api/javascript/dataviz/ui/chart.html#configuration-categoryAxis.labels.visual) option.
+The example below demonstrates how to use HTML for `categoryAxis.labels` via the [`visual`](/api/javascript/dataviz/ui/chart.html#configuration-categoryAxis.labels.visual) option.

 ###### Example